-Renée Camus is a writer and dancer now living in Burbank, California, with her animator husband and two beautiful cats.
+Renée Camus is a writer and dancer now living in San Fernando, California, with her animator husband and two beautiful cats.
 She started English country dancing at Pinewoods when she was 8 years old, and decided then that it would be part of her career.
 After receiving a masters degree in dance history, she founded and directed a dance company dedicated to preserving historical social dance called Centuries Historical Dance, and produced the DVD Dancing through the Centuries: Dawn of a New World, serving as writer, director, narrator, choreographer, and dancer.
 She taught various styles of dance around the DC area, including tap, Irish step dancing, ballroom, and ECD, and has taught at many dance camps around the country, including Pinewoods, Berea, Cumberland, Terpsichore’s Holiday, Flying Cloud Academy’s Vintage Dance Week in Cincinnati, and the Newport Vintage Dance Week in Rhode Island.
-She currently writes about entertainment, including dance, for Los Angeles Times, Los Angeles magazine, Reel Life with Jane, Moviefone, and Mashable, among others.
+She currently runs the First Friday Dance Parties in South Pasadena, offering a mix of English country, contra, and couple dances.
+She’s also written about entertainment, including dance, for Los Angeles Times, Los Angeles magazine, Reel Life with Jane, Moviefone, and Mashable, among others.
+She designed and maintains the Culver City ECD website you’re currently reading.
 Contact Renée at email@example.com or through her website.

 Ric Goldman calls Contra and English Country dances coast to coast and overseas, delighting in all the wonderful dance communities he encounters.
 He loves combining simple and sophisticated dances into programs that challenge and entertain both newcomers and experienced dancers alike.
 His clear, concise, yet warm and approachable teaching style brings a feeling of form, flow, and fun for dancers of all levels, with a repertoire that extends from the usual favorites into many hidden gems: lesser-called and experimental dances.
 He’s a patient teacher with a great sense of humor.
 Contact Ric at 650-906-8707 or firstname.lastname@example.org.